Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features

 \subsubsection{Implementations}

-The implementation of RTAnomaly is publicly available at GitHub \footnote{\href{https://github.com/ASE-Submission/RTAnomaly}{https://github.com/ASE-Submission/RTAnomaly}}.
 We run all the experiments on a Linux server with Intel Xeon Gold 6140 CPU @ 2.30GHZ and Tesla V100 PCIe GPU.
 The proposed model is implemented under the PyTorch framework and runs on the GPU.

-The hidden sizes of the GAT layer, GRU layer and temporal convolution layers are 256, 128 and 128.
+The hidden sizes of the GAT layer, GRU layer, and temporal convolution layers are 256, 128, and 128.
 The coefficient of loss function $\lambda$ is 0.5.
-The dimension of the latent variable in CVAE is 10.
+The dimension of the latent variable in LC-VAE is 10.
 The threshold of positive learning is 0.9.
-We train RTAnomaly with the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001, a batch size of 128, and an epoch number of 50.
+We train \nm with the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.001, a batch size of 128, and an epoch number of 50.
 We have released the artifacts and data for future research purposes on {\href{https://github.com/WenweiGu/ISOLATE}{https://github.com/WenweiGu/ISOLATE}}.